Lincxx/azure-observe-icmp-traffic/README.md

 ![step1](https://github.com/user-attachments/assets/dcd64425-8127-429a-9924-6829975a1d1b)

 **Next, we are going to select our Windows VM.
-We need to get the private IP Adress for it so we can connect to it via a remote desktop application**
+We need to get the private IP Address for it so we can connect to it via a remote desktop application**

 ![step2](https://github.com/user-attachments/assets/ff06921f-1898-4f2a-bf6c-eec332ad2049)